Device Overview

 The arrow buttons D U L R are used to navigate through the Lab.
 A and B are your action buttons.
 Use A to enter or confirm, and B to cancel or escape.
 Hold any button to repeat the action continuously.
 Try it out:

-1. Change the sensor data displayed in the top right corner of the Air Lab by pressing D U.
+1. Change the sensor data displayed in the top right corner of your Air Lab by pressing D U.

 2. Use L R to move through the different programs, and notice how the icon changes on Prof. Robin's computer.